oxarbitrage/worker-proposals/bitshares2017.md

 https://github.com/xeroc/worker-proposals/blob/master/2017-02.md#worker

-1600 USD/4 weeks/40 h = 40 usd/h
+1600 USD per week/40 hs = 40 usd/h

-4.10 = settlement price at the moment of writting.
+4.10 = settlement price of bitusd/bts at the moment of writting.(2017-06-28)

-2.5 = to cover market fluctuations.
+2.5 = multiplier to cover market fluctuations and borrow at 2.5x collateral if needed.

-6400 * 4.10 = 26240.0
+6400 usd/month * 4.10 = 26240.0

-26240 * 2.5 = 65600
+26240 * 2.5 = 65600 bts / month

 65600 / 30 = 2186.6667

 Worker payment per day: 2187 bts

 It is important to note here that worker will not be receive 2187 bts per day but actually 1600 bitusd per week(228.5 usd per day).
-The multisig scheme in worker account `alfredo-worker` will only send the correct amount of money.
-Rest of bts used to protect market fluctuations will be burned back to the chain.
+The multisig scheme in worker account `alfredo-worker` will only send the correct exact amount of money to worker.
+Rest of bts used to protect from market fluctuations will be burned back to the chain.

 My list of escrows will be: